 Things to do in Boothbay!

 When you are here, you can choose to sit and watch the play of light on the water and feel sequestered from the worldly hustle.
-Or beyond that you will be centered in Mid-Coast Maine at the hub of what goes on, which is not limited to the following:
+Or if yours is a more active style, you will be centered in Mid-Coast Maine at the hub of what goes on, which is not limited to the following:

 *Boat excursions on commercial ships out of Boothbay Harbor, or bring your own boat to tie up at our dock if you are renting Seanook.
 If you are at Paradise Cottage you may keep a small boat on our mooring in the cove where it will be beached briefly at low tide, or use one of our boats to access yours on our mooring further out in the bay.